|Code||Course Title / Description|

 |COMS201||Object Oriented Programming 3 credits|

 A continuation of the object-oriented programming (OOP) concepts introduced in COMS104 - Intro to Programming II.
 Topics covered include a history of the OOP paradigm, how OOP differs from procedural programming, objects and classes, inheritance, encapsulation, composition, polymorphism, cohesion and coupling, and an introduction to UML modeling.
+Design patterns and elements of the Agile programming paradigm are introduced.
 Prerequisite: COMS104 - Intro to Programming II.

 |COMS210||Internet Programming 3 credits|